 It may look a little confusing a first, but I'll break it down.
 First, we set up a Google Analytics module with the following settings to get all data from the last week.

-We then add another Google Analytics module that grabs the week previous to the above
+Next, add another Google Analytics module that grabs the week previous to the above.

-After that, we need to set up a 'Router'.
-This is a module that will change what happens next depending on the data gathered so far.
-After creating a router, attach a Slack module to it with the following settings.
+After that, you need to set up a 'Router'.
+This module will change what happens next depending on the data gathered so far.
+After creating a router, attach a Slack module with the following settings.

 Then, create a filter by clicking between the router and Slack module with the following conditions.

-Next, create another Slack module connected to the router that has a filter for greater than rather than less than with slightly different messaging in the Slack module.
-After that, set a schedule so this runs every Monday.
+Next, create another Slack module connected to the router with a filter for greater than less than with slightly different messaging in the Slack module.
+After that, set a schedule, so this runs every Monday.